 - Food and Drink

 A total Open Fund of £600,000 has been made available across two funding rounds.

 Applications for grants of between £10,000 and £50,000 are invited.

-Round 1 is for events that are already in design and development where applicants should be in a position to be part of the first programme announcement planned for Spring 2019.
-The deadline for receipt of applications for Round 1 is 5pm Monday 14 January 2019.
+Round 1 was for events that are already in design and development where applicants were in a position to be part of the first programme announcement planned for Spring 2019.
+The deadline for receipt of applications for Round 1 has now passed.

 Round 2 applicants should be in a position to be part of the Autumn 2019 programme announcement.
 The deadline for receipt of applications for Round 2 is 5pm Friday 7 June 2019.

 The YCW2020 Events Programme Open Fund is now OPEN and receiving applications from the events and festivals sector across Scotland.

 Events interested in applying for support should first familiarise themselves with the Guidance and Criteria document below.